 Educational welfare services

-The Educational Welfare Service aims to ensure that all school-aged children attend school regularly.
-This involves providing information, advice and guidance on welfare matters that may impact on a child's attendance.
-Depending on the needs of the individual child, and reasons for poor attendance, the service works together with the child's family to identify a way to support the child.
+The Educational Welfare Service aims to ensure all school aged children go to school on a regular basis.
+This means giving information, advice and guidance on welfare matters that may have an affect on a child's attendance.
+The service works together with the child's family to identify a way to support the child.
 This will depend on the childs needs and the reasons for their absence.

 What does the service cover?

-- school staff in relation to attendance and absenteeism issues
+- school staff in relation to attendance and absence issues

-- parents, guardians or carers where home education is being considered
+- parents or carers where home education is being considered

-- parents, guardians, carers for licences to perform or for work permits
+- parents or carers for licences to perform, or for work permits

 Children missing education

-This service investigates the reasons for absenteeism from school.
-Schools notify us automatically when a child has not attended school for 10 consecutive days.
+This service looks at the reasons for children missing school.
+We are advised by a school when a child has not attended for a series of 10 days.

 Elective home education

-Parents or carers who take on the responsibility for educating their children should contact us before commencing.
+Parents or carers who decide to educate their children at home, should initially contact us.
 For further information, visit the Home Schooling webpage.